State Water Implementation Fund for Texas (SWIFT)*

 5. What are the conditions of financial assistance?

 The TWDB anticipates selling bonds for each round of funding through the SWIFT program.
 Therefore, borrowers are required to execute Financing Agreements, similar to those used in other TWDB financial assistance programs.
 Due to the complexities and timing involved in the issuance of the TWDB bonds, borrowers will need to close their individual loans shortly after the TWDB's bond closing.
-It is anticipated that the loan closings will occur in November or early December, 2017, for the current funding cycle.

 6. What is the prioritization process for SWIFT applications?

-At the state level, the TWDB will solicit SWIFT abridged applications for financial assistance up to twice a year.
+- The TWDB will solicit SWIFT abridged applications for financial assistance up to twice a year.
 The abridged applications will then be prioritized following the prioritization system.
 The prioritization system is described in full detail in 31 TAC §363.1303 and criteria in §363.1304.

 A summary of the prioritization criteria is listed below: